ejacobg/ejacobg.github.io/content/blog/yearly-theme-2024.md

 **Diversification of Responsibilities** - I imagine that this upcoming year will be marked by my having to balance a lot of new responsibilities at the same time.
 I want to use this year to get my life and affairs in order to not be as unbalanced as I was last year.

-Ultimately though, the year of diversification is aimed at becoming able to manage all the various aspects of my life.
+Ultimately though, the year of diversification is aimed at becoming able to manage all the various aspects of my life in a reasonable and sustainable manner, to test my limits on how far I can (responsibly) stretch myself, and to work through some of the *other* tasks on my to-do list, not just the most important ones.

 ### Ideal Outcomes